austinwli/austinwli.github.io/_pages/about.md

 ## Other interests and hobbies
 - Volleyball.
 I played throughout high school (both beach and indoor) and have made many friends along the way.
 - I'm a huge foodie!
-Will usually try one new restaurant a week with my friends and/or girlfriend -- see food pics [here](https://www.instagram.com/austins_belly/).
+Will usually try one new restaurant a week with my friends and/or girlfriend -- see [my food pics](https://www.instagram.com/austins_belly/).
 - Listening to podcasts and books.
 Currently obsessed with _People I (Mostly) Admire_ and _Pod Save the World_.
 - Politics and government.
 Casually interested in constitutional law and how we choose to govern ourselves and others.